m19v/m19v/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my web space
-- 🌱 I’m currently improving scripting in python
+- 👋 Hi, I’m m19v
+- 👨‍💻 I am a Software Developer with a focus on Backend Development and DevOps/Cloud technologies
+- 🌱 Passionate about tech and programming
 - 📫 How to reach me: mnineteenv@gmail.com